Deutschlandhalle: Events

 The arena hosted the 1980 FIBA European Champions Cup final between Maccabi Tel Aviv and Real Madrid, in which Madrid won 89–85, the 1995 FIBA Korać Cup finals in which local Alba Berlin won the trophy, and the 1995 World Amateur Boxing Championships.

 On February 26, 1997, the World Wrestling Federation held a taping of Monday Night Raw at the arena (aired on March 3, 1997) as well as of Shotgun Saturday Night and Superstars.

 The building has also been used for musical events: as part of her À travers l'Europe Tour, in 1959 Dalida had a sold-out concert in front of audience of 9,500.
 Ella Fitzgerald performed here in 1960; the concert was recorded as Ella in Berlin.
 On 4 September 1970, it was the site of Jimi Hendrix's penultimate performance.
 On October 19, 1973, the Rolling Stones performed their last concert with guitarist Mick Taylor as a steady member of the group.
+Frank Zappa performed there on February 15, 1978, two guitar solos of which show he released as instrumental tracks on his acclaimed Sheik Yerbouti album.
+Zappa again performed at the venue during his 1988 Broadway the Hard Way tour.

 On 30 November 1980, Queen performed a concert in the Deutschlandhalle.

 The 1981 film Christiane F. shows a performance by David Bowie in the Deutschlandhalle (this scene consists of footage of crowds at an unrelated AC/DC concert in the Deutschlandhalle interspersed with studio scenes featuring Bowie).